DylanMiller765/something-about-music/posts/hey stranger.md

 ---
-We met too soon, too young, too fast, two hearts that beay, but could not last.
+We met too soon, too young, too fast, two hearts that beat, but could not last.
 A fire ignited in the dark
 But it was doomed from the very start.